louischua/osllm/HUGGINGFACE_SPACE_SETUP_GUIDE.md

-# 🚀 Hugging Face Space Setup Guide for OpenLLM Training (GitHub Secrets)
+# 🚀 Hugging Face Space Setup Guide for OpenLLM Training (HF Access Token)

-This guide will help you set up proper authentication for Hugging Face Spaces using GitHub secrets so that your OpenLLM training and model uploads work correctly.
+This guide will help you set up proper authentication for Hugging Face Spaces using HF access token so that your OpenLLM training and model uploads work correctly.

 ## 🎯 Overview